opvini/ParanormalGPT.com/README.md

 ## Why I Developed It
 - I wanted to learn and practice new technologies that I didn't have experience such as Node.js, multi-language app and cloud.
 - Also I wanted to understand better about how to scale applications, so it was a great opportunity to learn about:
     - distributed databases with MongoDB
- - distributes apps with microservices using Kubernetes and Docker.
+    - distributes apps with microservices using Kubernetes and Docker
+- The goal was not to apply best practices of programing langauges but to learn about the technologies
+- You will find some creepy code, so feel free to contribute to improve it ;)

 ## Development
 - ParanormalGPT is a chat-bot (web-app) developed in Node.js and MongoDB.